 During the presentation Banks, who is the daughter of the professor killed in New Orleans, leads attendees on an exploration of the complicated impact of a wrongful conviction on the families of both the victim and the accused.
 She weaves into the discussion excerpts from her third book project, Fighting Time, a collaboration with Isaac Knapper, the man falsely accused of killing her father.

-A Senior Scholar at the Wellesley Centers for Women (WCW), Amy Banks, M.D. has devoted her career to understanding the neurobiology of relationships.
-She is the director of advanced training at the Jean Baker Miller Training Institute (JBMTI), a legacy project of WCW, and author of Four Ways to Click: Rewrite Your Brain for Stronger, More Rewarding Relationships.
+A senior scholar at the Wellesley Centers for Women, Banks has devoted her career to understanding the neurobiology of relationships.
+She is the author of Four Ways to Click: Rewrite Your Brain for Stronger, More Rewarding Relationships.
 Banks was the first person to bring Relational-Cultural Theory together with neuroscience and is an expert in the combined field.